-William Seward was a major political figure in mid-19th century America, serving as governor of New York, a United States senator, and secretary of state in Abraham Lincoln's administration.
+William H. Seward was a major political figure in mid-19th century America, serving as governor of New York, a United States senator, and secretary of state in Abraham Lincoln's administration.

 Seward's rise in Republican Party politics made him a front-runner for the party's presidential nomination heading into the election of 1860.
 Lincoln edged him out for the nomination, but later chose Seward to fill what was considered the most important post in his cabinet.